dquoctri/postgres-compose/README.md

 # postgres-compose
 PostgreSQL &amp; Pgadmin4 powered by docker-compose.
 This repository is a template of docker-compose for running the PostgresSQL database and Pgadmin database management system.
-The template is reusable for all applications that uses PostgreSQL database on docker-compose.
-There are the overview of 4 technologies used.
+The template is reusable for all applications that use the PostgreSQL database on docker-compose.
+There is an overview of the technologies used.

 # [PostgreSQL](https://www.postgresql.org/)
 > PostgreSQL is a powerful, open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.